YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

   * volumes exist on EBS, whereas snapshot exits on S3
   * snapshots are point-in-time photographs of volumes and are incremental in nature
   * the 1st snapshot will take some time to create.
 For consistent snapshots, stop the instance and detach the volume
-  * you can share snapshots between AWS accounts as well as between regions. but first you nedd to copy that snapshot to the target region
+  * you can share snapshots between AWS accounts as well as between regions. but first you need to copy that snapshot to the target region
   * you can resize EBS volumes on the fly as well as changing the volume types.
 * EBS v.s Instance Store
   1. Intance store volumes are sometimes called `ephemeral storage` (data only persists for the lifetime of the instance it's attached to)